loicalleyne/bodkin/README.md

 Go library for generating schemas and decoding generic map values and native Go structures to Apache Arrow.

-The goal is to provide a useful toolkit to make it easier to use Arrow, and by extension Parquet.
+The goal is to provide a useful toolkit to make it easier to use Arrow, and by extension Parquet, especially on data whose schema is evolving or not strictly defined.
+An example would be with working with data retrieved from a 3rd-party API that does not maintain their OpenAPI spec.
+Bodkin enables you to use your _data_ to define and evolve your Arrow Schema.

 ## Features